Nabeelhassan/my-awesome-stars/README.md

 ## Others

+- [Engagespot/heroku-free-alternatives](https://github.com/Engagespot/heroku-free-alternatives) - Free tier of Heroku Dynos, Postgres and Data for Redis will no longer be available after November 28, 2022.
+Let's find a list of services with a free plan that developers can use as an alternative to
 - [ahmedtariq01/Cloud-DevOps-Learning-Resources](https://github.com/ahmedtariq01/Cloud-DevOps-Learning-Resources) - This repo includes Books and imp notes related to GCP, Azure, AWS, Docker, K8s, and DevOps.
 More, exam and interview prep notes.
 - [mgechev/angular-performance-checklist](https://github.com/mgechev/angular-performance-checklist) - ⚡ Cheatsheet for developing lightning fast progressive Angular applications
 - [SMIT-Saylani/Modern-App-Api-Dev](https://github.com/SMIT-Saylani/Modern-App-Api-Dev) - Learn to Build Modern Full Stack Serverless Multi-Tenant SaaS Apps and APIs